Twins conjoined at back of their heads see each other for first time after surgery

 The heartwarming moment the two girls laid eyes on each other for the first time was captured on camera by Reuters.

+After the separation, the twins underwent cranial reconstruction and scalp graft procedures.

-According to the doctor, the team grew additional skin on the babies’ heads to use for the skin grafting procedure.
-They inserted inflatable silicone bags between the scalp and the skull to grow the skin.
+According to the doctor, the team grew additional skin on the babies’ heads to use for the grafting procedure by inserting inflatable silicone bags between the scalp and the skull to grow the skin.

 “Every few days, sterile water was injected into the bags, increasing their volume,” Dr Lazar explained.
 “This stretched the skin slowly.
 After five to six months, these water-filled bags and the skin covering them became as big as the babies’ heads, and it looked like each baby had two heads.”